-- From 1911 to 1927 Augustus, Dorelia and the children lived at Alderney Manor, a toy-castle of a house near Poole which Dorelia turned into a home of flowers and huge stews and soups and wood fires.
-It was not a tidy house, one guest remarked that he left his hat on the floor and returned six weeks later to find it still in the same place.
-It was described as 'an amazing place, a vast, secluded park of prairies, pine woods, birch woods, dells and moors'.
-The children ran free through the woods and over the heath.
-In the grounds they had cows, pigeons, a monkey, donkeys, pigs, ponies, cart horses, dogs, cats and twelve hives of dangerous bees that stung everyone. - Augustus had a studio and it was here that he painted The Blue Pool, one of his most famous works.
-The pond or pool was known for being turquoise blue whatever the weather because of suspended particles of clay in the water. - Augustus spent his time working, often morose.
+- It was in the grounds of Alderney Manor that Augustus painted The Blue Pool, one of his most famous works.
+The pond or pool was known for being turquoise blue whatever the weather because of suspended particles of clay in the water. - You might imagine he was happy at Alderney but he spent his time working and was often morose.
 The children ran wild unless he needed them as models.
 He was a strict Victorian father, not the relaxed bohemian you might imagine.
 For example, one of the boys would always sniff his food before eating it which annoyed Augustus and one day he pushed his son's face into the food.
 The boy rebelled and threw the plate out of the window so Augustus made him go outside scrape all the food off the gravel driveway and come back and eat it all.